petervanderdoes/AVH-Amazon/readme.txt

 None

 == Changelog ==
+= Version 3.1.3 =
+* Bugfix: The tabs in the settings page didn't always work.

 = Version 3.1.2 =
 * Bugfix: Widget didn't hold value for Associated ID and Associated ID.